falcosecurity/falcosidekick/README.md

 - **LOKI_TENANT** : Loki tenant, if not `empty`, Loki tenant is _enabled_
 - **LOKI_ENDPOINT** : Loki endpoint URL path, default is "/api/prom/push" more info : https://grafana.com/docs/loki/latest/api/#post-apiprompush
 - **NATS_HOSTPORT** : NATS "nats://host:port", if not `empty`, NATS is _enabled_
+- **LOKI_EXTRALABELS** : comma separated list of fields to use as labels additionally to rule, source, priority, tags and custom_fields
 - **NATS_MINIMUMPRIORITY** : minimum priority of event for using this output, order is `emergency|alert|critical|error|warning|notice|informational|debug or "" (default)`